minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In order to conduct the analysis, a comprehensive dataset of all US representatives who attended the relevant congressional sessions (113th-117th), including biographical information to control for age, gender, etc. was used in the analysis#footnote(
+In order to conduct the analysis, a comprehensive dataset of all US representatives who attended the relevant congressional sessions (113th-117th), including biographical information to control for age, gender, etc. was used for the analysis#footnote(
   "For reference, the biographical and financial data of US congressional members needs to be disclosed publicly, thus this is not classified information.", ).
 Identification was also required in order to be able to unambiguously